Florida: Population

 As of 2010, those of African ancestry accounted for 16.0% of Florida's population, which includes African Americans.
 Out of the 16.0%, 4.0% (741,879) were West Indian or Afro-Caribbean American.
 During the early 1900s, black people made up nearly half of the state's population.
 In response to segregation, disfranchisement and agricultural depression, many African Americans migrated from Florida to northern cities in the Great Migration, in waves from 1910 to 1940, and again starting in the later 1940s.
 They moved for jobs, better education for their children and the chance to vote and participate in society.
 By 1960, the proportion of African Americans in the state had declined to 18%.
 Conversely, large numbers of northern whites moved to the state.
-Today, large concentrations of black residents can be found in northern and central Florida.
+Today, large concentrations of black residents can be found throughout Florida.
 Aside from blacks descended from African slaves brought to the southern U.S., there are also large numbers of blacks of West Indian, recent African, and Afro-Latino immigrant origins, especially in the Miami/South Florida area.
 Florida has the largest West Indian population of any state, originating from many Caribbean countries, with Haitian Americans being the most numerous.

 In 2016, Florida had the highest percentage of West Indians in the United States at 4.5%, with 2.3% (483,874) from Haitian ancestry, 1.5% (303,527) Jamaican, and 0.2% (31,966) Bahamian, with the other West Indian groups making up the rest.

 As of 2010, those of Asian ancestry accounted for 2.4% of Florida's population.

 As of 2011, Florida contains the highest percentage of people over 65 (17.3%) in the U.S. There were 186,102 military retirees living in the state in 2008.
 About two-thirds of the population was born in another state, the second-highest in the U.S.

 In 2020, Hispanic and Latinos of any race(s) made up 26.5% of the population, while Native Hawaiians and Pacific Islanders made up 0.1% of all Broward County residents.

+In 2024, the state's non-Hispanic white population fell to 49.1%, making Florida the 9th state to reach majority-minority status.

 Languages

 In 1988, English was affirmed as the state's official language in the Florida Constitution.
 Spanish is also widely spoken, especially as immigration has continued from Latin America.
-About twenty percent of the population speak Spanish as their first language.
-Twenty-seven percent of Florida's population reports speaking a mother language other than English, and more than 200 first languages other than English are spoken at home in the state.
+About 20% percent of the population speaks Spanish as their first language, while 27% speaks a mother language other than English.
+More than 200 first languages other than English are spoken at home in the state.

 The most common languages spoken in Florida as a first language in 2010 are: